sfu-dis/FPTree/README.md

 cmake -DPMEM_BACKEND=${BACKEND} -DBUILD_INSPECTOR=1 ..
 ```

-Check the correctness of single/multi-threaded insert, delete operations for both leaf nodes and inner nodes
+Run `inspector` to check the correctness of single/multi-threaded insert, delete operations for both leaf nodes and inner nodes

 If you want to check performance of this implementation, please see PiBench instruction below